Abelyem/MSProject2/README.md

-# User Centric Frontend Development Milestone Project
+# Interactive Frontend Development Milestone

 I've created a website which makes use of an API providing information on different (both alcoholic and non-alcoholic) drinks.
-The aim of the website is to allow any user to click on 1 single button, and have that button generate a newd drink for them to try.
+The aim of the website is to allow any user to click on 1 single button, and have that button generate a new drink for them to try.
 The provided results would include the name and image of the drink, as well as instructions, ingredients, and measurements required to put the drink together.

 In addition to this, the website includes a search function through which any user can search and get information on any drink which is included within the TheCocktailDB API.